jian0209/brag-list/2023/dec/11/note.md

-# How to grow from senior to lead role [2023-12-11 Mon]
+# How to grow from senior to lead role

 [Reference from TLDR gmail](https://newsletter.eng-leadership.com/p/how-to-grow-from-senior-to-a-lead?r=2bjtip)